Student Success

 Bachelor of Business Administration

-Beta Alpha Psi’s School of Management chapter received Gold Chapter status for 2024.
+Beta Alpha Psi’s School of Management chapter received Gold Chapter status for 2024 and 2025.

 Courtney Nix, one of our MSA students, received a $10,000 scholarship from the Public Company Accounting Oversight Board in 2023.